olegzhelezn/force/docs/source/howto/dem.rst

 The GLO-30 DEM aka Copernicus DEM can be obtained from `Copernicus Data Ecosystem <https://dataspace.copernicus.eu/explore-data/data-collections/copernicus-contributing-missions/collections-description/COP-DEM>`_.
 The SRTM DEM can be obtained from `EarthExplorer <https://earthexplorer.usgs.gov/>`_.
 The ASTER DEM can be obtained from `EarthData <https://search.earthdata.nasa.gov/search/>`_ or `Japan Space Systems <https://ssl.jspacesystems.or.jp/ersdac/GDEM/E/>`_.
-Both are free of charge.
+All of them are free of charge.

 Prepare the mosaic